voraczech/voraczech.com/content/prepper.md

 >
 > Extra costs: cost of passport; possible additional legislative burden

-Having multiple passports of one country is a legal and normal thing in many countries.
-You may need to give a reason, but it can be anything from "running out of space" to "there's a stamp of a country that doesn't like the country I want to go to".
-Ideally order passports so that they expires differently.
+Having multiple passports of one country is a legal and normal thing for many.
+You may need to give a reason while requesting but it can be anything from "running out of space" to "there's a stamp of a country that doesn't like the country I want to go to".
+Ideally order second passport later so that it expires at different time.

 In the case of a proper prepper, other citizenships can be considered.
 It can be bought by investment (buying government bonds, real estate) or domestication.
 A lighter version is applying for temporary residency.